Drezir/kafka-stack/README.md

 - Apache kafka: localhost:9093

 **For kubernetes**
-- Change localhsot to actual host (ex. minikube ip) in KAFKA_ADVERTISED_LISTENERS for OUTSIDE interface
+- Change localhost to actual host (ex. minikube ip) in KAFKA_ADVERTISED_LISTENERS for OUTSIDE interface